 Acupuncture focuses on improving the well being of the patient as a whole and as such it can help people with a wide range of ailments.

-The British acupuncture Council has compiled research documents into the effective treatment of acupuncture and currently lists a number of health conditions acupuncture can treat.
+The British acupuncture Council has compiled research documents into the efficacy of acupuncture and currently lists a number of health conditions that acupuncture can treat.

 Allergic rhinitis (including hay fever)